Mapping quantum Hall edge states in graphene by scanning tunneling microscopy: Results

-Figure~\ref{Fig1}a--b shows $dI/dV_{\rm sample}(V_{\rm gate},\,V_{\rm sample})$ recorded at a tip location $x_{\rm tip}$ far away from the interface ($B=7$\,T).
-States belonging to the Landau levels LL$n$ ($n\in \mathbb{Z}$) are visible as bright LDOS lines that feature steps in the $(V_{\rm gate},V_{\rm sample})$ plane caused by the pinning of LLs to $E_{\rm F}$ \cite{Jung2011,Luican2011,Chae2012}.
-The LL indices $n$ are identified by the mutual energy distance of the lines and are accordingly marked.
-Plateaus appear close to $E_{\rm F}$ at hole doping ($V_{\rm gate}< -1$\,V), but show up at an energy distinct from $E_{\rm F}$ at electron doping and for LL0 \cite{Jung2011}.
-This implies that the LDOS lines are not the intrinsic LLs of the unperturbed graphene bulk, but are caused by states of the TIQD \cite{Dombrowski1999}.
-The confined states of a quantum dot in $B$ field are roughly classified for each LL$n$ by their different azimuthal quantum numbers $m$ \cite{Schnez2008,Freitag2016} (Supplementary Section S5).
-The most prominent LDOS line belongs to the ($m=0$)-state \cite{Morgenstern2000,Freitag2016} as the only one with an antinode in the TIQD center \cite{Schnez2008}, where the tip is probing $I$ (Supplementary Section S5).
-Additional weaker lines in $dI/dV_{\rm sample}(V_{\rm gate},\,V_{\rm sample})$ run in parallel to the ($m=0$)-state of LL0 at lower $V_{\rm sample}$ (Fig.~\ref{Fig1}b).
-They are ($|m|>0$)-states with higher confinement energy \cite{Schnez2008}.
-The fact that the ($|m|>0$)-states are below the ($m=0$)-state classifies the TIQD as hole-type (Supplementary Section S3--S5).
+Figure~\ref{Fig1}a--b shows $dI/dV_{\rm sample}(V_{\rm gate},\,V_{\rm sample})$ recorded at a tip location $x_{\rm tip}$ above the graphite gate far away from the interface ($B=7$\,T).
+States belonging to the Landau levels LL$n$ ($n\in \mathbb{Z}$) are visible as bright LDOS lines that feature steps in the $(V_{\rm gate},V_{\rm sample})$ plane caused by the pinning of LLs to $E_{\rm F}$.\cite{Jung2011,Luican2011,Chae2012} The LL indices $n$ are identified by the mutual energy distance of the lines and are accordingly marked.
+Plateaus appear close to $E_{\rm F}$ at hole doping ($V_{\rm gate}< -1$\,V), but show up at an energy distinct from $E_{\rm F}$ at electron doping and for LL0.\cite{Jung2011} This implies that the measured LDOS lines are not caused by the intrinsic LLs of the unperturbed graphene bulk, but rather by states of the TIQD.\cite{Dombrowski1999} The confined states of a quantum dot in $B$ field are roughly classified for each LL$n$ by their different azimuthal quantum numbers $m$ (Appendix Section~\ref{sec:TB_TIQD}).\cite{Schnez2008,Freitag2016} The most prominent LDOS line belongs to the ($m=0$)-state \cite{Morgenstern2000,Freitag2016} as the only one with an antinode in the TIQD center,\cite{Schnez2008} where the tip is probing $I$ (Appendix Section~\ref{sec:TB_TIQD}).
+Additional weaker lines in $dI/dV_{\rm sample}(V_{\rm gate},\,V_{\rm sample})$ run in parallel to the ($m=0$)-state of LL0 at lower $V_{\rm sample}$ (Fig.~\ref{Fig1}b, zoom-in at larger contrast in Fig.~\ref{FigS6a}).
+They correspond to ($|m|>0$)-states with higher confinement energy.\cite{Schnez2008} The fact that the ($|m|>0$)-states are below the ($m=0$)-state classifies the TIQD as hole-type (Appendix Sections~\ref{sec:ParametersPoisson}-\ref{sec:TB_TIQD}).
 The apparent plateaus of the $m$-states are eventually caused by the pinning of the bulk LLs of graphene at $E_{\rm F}$.
 The pinning prohibits a strong change of the TIQD depth by $V_{\rm gate}$.
 Hence, the plateaus at $E_{\rm F}$ for $V_{\rm gate} < -1$\,V imply that the ($m=0$)-state of the TIQD is barely displaced energetically from the corresponding bulk LL$n$, i.e. the depth of the TIQD is shallow.